the4thparadigm/hitchhikers-guide/ds_projects/computer_set_up/README.md

-# Project Set Up

-So, you've decided to start a data science project.
-Great!
-Now what...?

-## Software Setup
+# Software Setup

-### Windows: Getting a terminal environment
+## Windows: Getting a terminal environment

 Max OS and Linux have build in terminal applications, but unfortunately Windows does not have this natively.
 There are several options for Windows users: